James Edwards passed away on Nov. 11 in Oxford, Miss., at the age of 74.

 He took up running around the age of 50 and completed more than 20 marathons.
 In later life, he was a proud member of the 5 O’Clock Club in Jackson.

 He is survived by his sons, Brad (Andi) of Avon, Conn., Wade (Becky) of Gardendale, Ala., and Ken (Lendy) of Oxford; his brother, Harry (Linda) of College Station, Texas; and five grandchildren.
 He was preceded in death by his wife, Brenda.

 Visitation will be on Friday, Nov.
 29 at Natchez Trace Funeral Home in Madison from 2-3:30 with a memorial service immediately following.

 In lieu of flowers, donations may be made to Encompass Health Hospice by visiting EncompassCares.org.

-To send flowers to the family of James Edwards, please visit Tribute Store
+To plant a tree in memory of James Edwards, please visit Tribute Store